Mshivam2409/rustduino/src/atmega2560p/com/Readme.md

 # Introduction

-UART, or universal asynchronous receiver-transmitter, is one of the most used device-to-device communication protocols.Embedded systems, microcontrollers, and computers mostly use UART as a form of device-to-device hardware communication protocol.
-By definition, UART is a hardware communication protocol that uses asynchronous serial communication with configurable speed and Data Format.
+The Universal Synchronous and Asynchronous serial Receiver and Transmitter (USART) is a highly flexible serial communication device.
+Embedded systems, microcontrollers, and computers mostly use USART as a form of device-to-device hardware communication protocol.
+By definition, USART is a hardware communication protocol that uses synchronous or asynchronous serial communication with configurable speed and Data Format.
+Asynchronous communication does not use a clock to validate data.

 ## Introduction to Serial and Asynchronous Communication